-Statutes provide counties and cities the authority, within parameters, to enactordinances generally and for specific matters.
+Statutes extend authority from the State to counties and cities, within parameters, to enact ordinances in general and for specific matters.
 In our case it is animals and your local animal ordinances.
 Statutes may also limit authorities.

 Subject matter jurisdiction